 You’ll also be the first boarding group called, after the passengers who need additional help.
 Again, this is also a Mosaic benefit, so it may not be as beneficial to you.

 In my opinion, the biggest benefit of Mint is the large, comfortable seats.
 These cushioned, lie-flat seats can be moved in a variety of configurations, and also include massagers.
-You’ll also have access to free WiFi, live tv, in flight entertainment, power outlets right at the seat, personal lights, and lots of individual storage space.
+You’ll also have access to free WiFi, live TV, in-flight entertainment, power outlets right at the seat, personal lights, and lots of individual storage space.

 My Experience on Mint

-My flight was at 6 am, and I was pretty exhausted as I boarded the flight.
+The first time, my flight was at 6 am, and I was pretty exhausted as I boarded the flight.
 I was immediately greeted with the blanket/pillow package, as well as my amenity kit on my seat.
 There was also a welcome note from the flight attendants.

 After I sat down, one of the two flight attendants for the cabin welcomed me and offered me a beverage before the flight took off.
 Hot beverages can’t be prepared until after takeoff, so I ordered sparkling water rather than the coffee I wanted.
 She also provided me with a menu for breakfast.